 Note: Wealthsimple is no longer available for U.S.-based customers.

-Another alternative is M1 Finance.
-Also a robo-advisor, M1 Finance enables you to invest your money in what they call “pies”.
+Another alternative is M1.
+Also a robo-advisor, M1 enables you to invest your money in what they call “pies”.
 These are miniature investment portfolios comprised of both stocks and ETFs.
 You can invest in existing pies, or create and populate pies of your own design.
 Once you invest in one or more pies, the platform will automatically manage it going forward.
-What’s more, M1 Finance is free to use.
+What’s more, M1 is free to use.

 But don’t let Wealthsimple’s newness scare you away.
 They’re a team of world-class financial experts and technology talent from Silicon Valley.
 What’s more, they’ve raised $165 million in capital from the Power Financial Group, a $1.4 billion financial holding company.

-As a robo-advisor, Wealthsimple constructs portfolios based on Modern Portfolio Theory (MPT), using low-cost, index-based exchange traded funds (ETFs).
-This let them build portfolios that include thousands of individual securities, through a small handful of funds.
+As a robo-advisor, Wealthsimple constructs portfolios based on Modern Portfolio Theory (MPT), using low-cost, index-based exchange-traded funds (ETFs).
+This lets them build portfolios that include thousands of individual securities, through a small handful of funds.
 Most portfolios are invested in a mix of stocks and bonds, both domestic and international.

 What’s more, the company offers four different portfolios.
 This includes a portfolio centered on socially responsible investing (SRI) and a Halal portfolio that invests based on Islamic principles.